 - Healthy blood pressure is usually below 120/80 mm Hg.
 120 measures the arterial pressure while 80 measures the pressure when the heart is relaxed.

 - Maintaining a healthy level of cholesterol is vital for the body to function properly.
 Cholesterol levels less than 200 mg/dL are considered normal.
 Whereas, too much cholesterol can form blockages and can lead to stroke and heart failure.

-- It refers to the ability to rebound to normal heart rate after intensive exercise.
-The ideal recover rate is a drop of 20 beats per minute.
+- It refers to the ability to rebound to a normal heart rate after intensive exercise.
+The ideal recovery rate is a drop of 20 beats per minute.

 Good oral health

 - Maintaining good oral health is important for preventing heart diseases.
 Bacteria from the mouth can enter the bloodstream and cause arterial inflammation, as well as plaque buildup.

 - Heart failure occurs because the heart is unable to pump enough blood into the body.